-Shia Muslim Hazara killings - and an Australian Poster
+Shia Muslim Hazara killings took place against backdrop of Australian Poster

 Things get worse if you then get targeted in Quetta.
 Recent - and reported - examples provide evidence of a sharp increase in targeted killings of Hazara in Quetta: a recent attack saw dozens of Hazaras killed in one such attack.
 Many Hazaras are now fleeing to Peshawar.